Yelp/elastalert/docs/source/ruletypes.rst

 ``hipchat_proxy``: By default Elastalert will not use a network proxy to send notifications to HipChat.
 Set this option using ``hostname:port`` if you need to use a proxy.

+``hipchat_notify``: When set to true, triggers a hipchat bell as if it were a user.
+Default is true.

-``hipchat_message_format``: Determines how the message is treated by our server and rendered inside HipChat applications html - Message is rendered as HTML and receives no special treatment.
+``hipchat_message_format``: Determines how the message is treated by HipChat and rendered inside HipChat applications html - Message is rendered as HTML and receives no special treatment.
 Must be valid HTML and entities must be escaped (e.g.: '&amp;' instead of '&').
 May contain basic tags: a, b, i, strong, em, br, img, pre, code, lists, tables. text - Message is treated just like a message sent by a user.
 Can include @mentions, emoticons, pastes, and auto-detected URLs (Twitter, YouTube, images, etc).
 Valid values: html, text.